Sunday 13 August 2023

 Half Normalled:

-Here, the signal flows from top to bottom, and the connection is broken by plugging
+Here, the signal flows from top to bottom, and the connection is only broken by plugging

 The top jacks output is in effect a mult.

-Inserting a plug into the top socket allows the source signal to be heard without breaking the path to the mixer channel.
+Inserting a plug into the top socket allows the source signal to be plugged into another device, without breaking the original path to the mixer channel.

 The direct signal path (from top to bottom) is only broken by inserting a jack into the lower socket.